 Like Madeley, Rosie was born with spina bifida, a condition that occurs when the spine and spinal cord don't develop properly in the womb.
 Rosie requires a wheelchair to get around.
 Originally, the character Rosie wasn’t written as a wheelchair user, but after Madeley’s audition, it was clear she was Rosie.
 So, Years and Years creator Russell T. Davies worked with Madeley to shape Rosie’s character around Madeley’s own disability.

 Simply put, audiences simply aren’t used to seeing disability depicted on screen at all, let alone a depiction like Rosie’s in Years and Years.
-Of the top 100 films from 2017, only 2.5% of the characters had disabilities — even though 20% of Americans live with disabilities.
+Of the top 100 films from 2017, only 2.5% of the characters had disabilities — even though about 15 percent of the worlds population live with disabilities.
 Hollywood is becoming more diverse in all ways but this, and Madeley feels called to help fix it.

-We spoke to Madeley about Years and Years, the stereotype of able-bodied actors getting Oscars for playing characters with disabilities, and why the entertainment industry has a diversity blindspot.
+We spoke to Madeley about Rosie in Years and Years, the stereotype of able-bodied actors getting Oscars for playing characters with disabilities, and why the entertainment industry has a diversity blindspot.

 Refinery29: How would you say Years and Years’ depiction of disability compares with other depictions in pop culture?
 Did Years and Years get it right?